Skip to content

 Tel Aviv Pride (June) is the largest Pride in the Middle East — a week of events and a vast parade.
 The city fills and rooms sell out months ahead, so book accommodation early (above).
 See our Tel Aviv nightlife guide.

 The holiday calendar drives closures and prices.
 Jewish holidays (Passover, the High Holidays) bring Shabbat-style shutdowns and higher rates; Christian Holy Week and Christmas pack Jerusalem and the Galilee.
-Plan logistics accordingly.
+For a holiday-by-holiday tourist breakdown — what changes, what to book in advance, and what’s worth staying for — see our guide to traveling in Israel during Jewish holidays.

 How to plan around events